+This is an exciting and turbulent time for agribusiness.
 New technologies are being developed and applied at every point in the value chain.
 At the same time, global thinking is evolving about how we can produce food and fibre more sustainably as the world's population grows towards a projected 9.6 billion by 2050.
-A linking theme across our content is that all branches of the industry, in every nation, share the same resource-constrained world and need to minimise inputs, optimise processes and provide better service.
+A linking theme across Aginnovators content is that all branches of the industry, in every nation, share the same resource-constrained world and are striving to minimise inputs of energy, water and agrichemicals.

-Many of the innovation frontiers in agriculture are cross-sectoral and involve digital technology and new collaboration models.
-In future, for example, most primary producers in Australia, whether they operate broadacre or high-tech indoor facilities, will be optimising production processes using sensor tech and automation, and supplying digital data along with physical goods to inform compliance, authentication and marketing processes.
+Many of the innovation challenges in agriculture involve digital technology and disruptive supply chain models.
+In future, for example, many primary producers in Australia, whether they operate broadacre or high-tech indoor facilities, will be optimising production processes using sensor tech and automation, and supplying digital data along with physical goods to inform compliance, authentication and direct-to-consumer marketing processes.
 Right-angle benefits of instrumenting farms and supply chains include reduced wastage, better understanding of environmental constraints and improved consumer visibility and choice.

-A related frontier is the nexus between food and medicine and the cross over sciences exploring how soil health and upstream processes in the food industry impact nutritional values and health outcomes for consumers.
+A related frontier is the nexus between food and medicine and research exploring how production practice and upstream processes in the food industry can optimise nutritional values and health outcomes for consumers.